hoeso/hfs/INSTALL.md

 - PHP7.x

 ## Linux:
+- We are using the current stable release of Debian 10 (buster) and its packages, others might need some adjustments
 - Set up a Webserver, preferably [LAMP](https://www.cyberciti.biz/faq/how-to-install-lamp-on-debian-10-buster/)
 - Clone the project from Github to where your Webserver can access it: